Glenn032787/steif-lab-website/contact/index.md

 {% include section.html %}

 {% capture col1 %}
+We are part of the BC Cancer in Vancouver Canada.
+The lab is located on the 8th floor of the [BC Cancer Research Center building](https://www.google.com/maps/place/BC+Cancer+Research+Centre/@49.2625745,-123.1193424,15z/data=!4m2!3m1!1s0x0:0x8120a7e52adbc3f2?sa=X&ved=1t:2428&hl=en&ictx=111).
+Card access is required for entry to lab spaces.

 We are a fully computational lab, if you are interested to join the lab, collaborate, or inquire, please do not hesitate to contact Adi.

 **Undergraduate students:** To join our lab, please apply through directed studies or co-op program.
 Feel free to reach out to discuss potential research projects.